libsdl-org/SDL/docs/README-raspberrypi.md

 You'll also need a Rasbian binary image.
-Get it from: http://downloads.raspberrypi.org/raspbian_latest After unzipping, you'll get file with a name like: <date>-wheezy-raspbian.img Let's assume the sysroot will be built in /opt/rpi-sysroot.
+Get it from: http://downloads.raspberrypi.org/raspbian_latest After unzipping, you'll get file with a name like: "<date>-wheezy-raspbian.img" Let's assume the sysroot will be built in /opt/rpi-sysroot.

     export SYSROOT=/opt/rpi-sysroot